Flowing Mountains Sangha

 Ann Kuntzweiler is exploring right livelihood through life coach certification.

-First Thursday breakfast at the No Sweat Café at 7 a.m., August 1st.
+First Thursday breakfast and conversation: No Sweat Café, October 3, at 7 a.m.

 Walking and Sitting meditation from 6:30 – 7:30p.m.
 (Zendo location: 825 Helena Ave.)

 In the second hour from 7:30 to 8:30 there may be a recitation, a presentation, or a reading usually followed by a Dharma Discussion.

 This Dharma Sharing time is an opportunity to practice deep listening and mindful speaking.
 We speak from the heart about topics that emanate from our life and practice in ways that benefit others as well as ourselves.
 We encourage all to take three mindful breaths after someone has finished and before and another begins.

 “Taking refuge in the sangha means putting your trust in a community of solid members who practice mindfulness together.
 You do not have to practice intensively—just being in a sangha where people are happy, living deeply the moments of their days, is enough.” -- Thich Nhat Hanh

 Copyright © 2019 Flowing Mountains Sangha, All rights reserved.

 Our mailing address is:

 Manjushri Bodhisattva Talk 7-9-2019 for Flowing Mountains Sangha by Jonathan Matthews (Chan An Son — True Retreat Mountain)